Irish regulator investigates Facebook over exposed passwords

 “There is no evidence that these internally stored passwords were abused or improperly accessed,” the company said in a statement.

-Facebook has said it fixed the problem and planned to notify millions of Facebook and Instagram users and “hundreds of millions” users of Facebook Lite, which is primarily used in developing countries.
+Facebook has said it fixed the problem and planned to notify millions of Facebook and Instagram users and “hundreds of millions” of users of Facebook Lite, which is primarily used in developing countries.

 It’s the latest regulatory headache for Facebook and CEO Mark Zuckerberg, who has promised to turn the company into a “privacy focused platform.”